 An Undying Love ... just an old love story.

-Peeking through their front window, I see a hospital bed has taken the place of the polished dining table with its Hummel figurine centered on the white lace doily.
+Peeking through their front window, I see that a hospital bed has taken the place of the polished dining table with its Hummel figurine centered on the white lace doily.
 The table itself has been shoved into a corner.

-I’d brought up the subject of bringing in a hospital bed a few days ago when Eveleen, the woman who’s been cooking and looking after the both of them since Bob got sick, asked if I could help her get Bob propped up in bed.
+I’d brought up the subject of bringing in a hospital bed a few days ago when Eveleen, the woman who’s been cooking and looking after the both of them since Roy got sick, asked if I could help her get Roy propped up in bed.
 He didn’t have the strength to sit up by himself and, at gone one in the afternoon, she hadn’t been able to get him upright either.
 He needed to eat.

-I was glad Helen was somebody’s Angel.
+I was glad Martha was somebody’s Angel.

 Eveleen continued, her thick Jamaican accent strong in the small room.
 “I been doin’ everyting myself an’ I don't mind tellin’ you, it’s hard work.”

-Bob broke in, in a crotchety old man voice I’d never heard from him before—
+Roy broke in, in a crotchety old man voice I’d never heard from him before—

 “I’m not up high enough.
 I can’t eat like this.”